bbauska/W3Cx-3of5/README.md

 25. <!-- other content -->
 ```

 <p>Here is another example (also from the specification).
-Here the <main> element contains a &lt;nav&gt; element consisting of links to subsections of the main content:</p>
+Here the &lt;main&gt; element contains a &lt;nav&gt; element consisting of links to subsections of the main content:</p>

 ```
 1.  <!DOCTYPE html>